lba-studio/n-cli/README.md

-# N-CLI - Send notifications to yourself
+# ✉️ Notification CLI (n-cli) - Send notifications to yourself through the command line

 Why stare at your laptop when you can go make yourself a coffee and have your computer let you know when it's done compiling that monstrous 4GB monorepo?

-# Features
+# 🚀 Features

+- Works out-of-the-box - no need to go through any external service (other than your chat apps, of course)
 - Desktop notification
 - Discord notification through [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 - Slack notification through [Slack workflow webhooks](https://slack.com/intl/en-gb/help/articles/360041352714-Create-workflows-that-start-with-a-webhook)